 Free Sample Letters

 Some reasons make writing and submitting a resignation letter for a new job essential.
-A resignation letter is meant to offer your employer a formal notice of your plans to resign from your job.
-Ensure you check with the company’s policy to confirm if you are required to provide your employer with a specific notice period before resigning from your job.
-The notice period is considered between the day you submit the letter to when you will have a final day on this job.
+A resignation letter is meant to offer your employer formal notice of your plans to resign from your job.
+Check with the company’s policy to confirm if you are required to provide your employer with a specific notice period before resigning from your job.
+The notice period is considered between the day you submit the letter and when you will have a final day on this job.

 Essential Details to Include

-- Your last day of work that should be an actual date
+• Your last day of work should be an actual date

-Tip: Try and ensure that your resignation letter is upbeat, professional, and respectful.
+Try to ensure that your resignation letter is upbeat, professional, and respectful.
 A resignation letter for a new job is not the document you should use to complain about your colleagues, the employer, or even the company itself.
-Instead, it is all about being grateful and professional as you leave your current job to go to a new job.
+Instead, it is all about being grateful and professional as you leave your current job to go to a new one.
 Therefore, maintain a positive tone and only include the basics mentioned above.

-Writing a Resignation Letter for a New Job Opportunity
+Writing a Resignation Letter Due to a New Job Opportunity

-The resignation letter is official and should therefore observe the standard business format.
+This letter is official and should therefore adhere to the standard business format.
 Ensure you have checked with your employee’s handbook or the HR department of your company before writing the letter.
 That way, you will be sure to follow the required format.

-Here is the standard way to write a resignation letter for a new job:
+Here is the standard way to write a resignation letter due to a new job:

 Header